 This program has been approved as the Post-baccalaureate Premedical Program

-The MS Nutrition Program at Case Western Reserve University confers a master’s degree in Nutrition, which can be completed in one to two years depending on the student’s course load.
+The MS Nutrition Program at Case Western Reserve University confers a master’s degree in Nutrition, which can be completed in one to two years depending on the student’s course load; an undergraduate degree in nutrition in not necessary.
 The program offers students flexibility in designing their course of study based on academic and career goals.
 Thirty graduate credit hours are required for the MS degree including seven credit hours from two required nutrition courses, at least 18 total credits from elective nutrition courses, and the remaining credits chosen from electives.

 This program flexibility allows students who subsequently wish to apply to dietetic internship programs to complete their internship application required courses (DPD) while also earning their MS nutrition degree.
 Program flexibility also offers students the opportunity to include in their course of study a concentration in maternal and infant nutrition, geriatrics or sports nutrition.
 Other concentration options are in the planning stages, so email the department for further information.